Vansh-Baghel/JS_Things/JS_notes.md

 ## Arrow function

 - Arrow function doesnt need return keyword or semicolon if only one line code is present.
+- It can be used for multiple liners tho but dont forgot to put the curly braces.

 ## reduce